 Policy Setup for Creative Commons

-- Navigate to Policy Editor and the policy you want to apply the setting for.
+- Navigate to the Policy Editor and the policy you want to apply the settings for.

-- Toggle the switch to turn on ‘Restrict Image Search to Creative Commons’.
+- Toggle the switch to turn on ‘Restrict Image Search for Creative Commons’.

 We recommend that you enable the ‘Safe Search Mode’ for high schoolers and other older users as Creative Commons results can seem rather prohibitively locked down for them.
 The ‘Restrict Image Search to Creative Commons’ is best suited for smaller children.

-For image search where the user searches for an explicitly inappropriate keyword, no images will be displayed.
+For image searches where the user searches for an explicitly inappropriate keyword, no images will be displayed.

-For more ambiguous terms the safe search mode will ensure that the user is displayed only safe results.
+For more ambiguous terms, the safe search mode will ensure that the user is displaying only safe results.